A thermal-kinetic subgrid model for supernova feedback in simulations of galaxy formation: Numerical simulations

 We implemented our new SN feedback model in the SPH code \textsc{swift}\footnote{\textsc{swift} is publicly available at \url{http://www.swiftsim.com}.} \citep{2016pasc.conf....2S,2018ascl.soft05020S}.
 For the hydrodynamics solver, we use the energy-density SPH scheme \textsc{Sphenix} \citep{2022MNRAS.511.2367B}, which has been designed for next-generation cosmological simulations with \textsc{eagle}-like subgrid physics.
 We use the same parameters of the SPH scheme as in the original paper, including the quartic spline for the SPH kernel and the Courant–Friedrichs–Lewy (CFL) parameter $C_{\rm CFL}=0.2$, which limits time-steps of gas particles.
 Furthermore, we do not allow the ratio between time-steps of any two neighbouring gas particles to be greater than $4$ and use the \citet{2012MNRAS.419..465D} time-step limiter.
 Finally, every time a gas particle is kicked in SN kinetic feedback, we update its SPH signal velocity via

-where $v_{\mathrm{ sig, \, old}, i}$ and $v_{\mathrm{ sig, \, new}, i}$ are the particle's signal velocity immediately before and after the kick, respectively, $c_{\mathrm{s},i}$ is the particle's speed of sound, $\Delta v$ is the actual kick velocity defined in equation (\ref{eq:v_kick_pair_beta}), and $\beta_{\rm V}$ is a dimensionless constant which in \citet{2022MNRAS.511.2367B} is equal to 3 and we adopt the same value here.
+where $v_{\mathrm{ sig, \, old}, i}$ and $v_{\mathrm{ sig, \, new}, i}$ are the particle's signal velocity immediately before and after the kick, respectively, $c_{\mathrm{s},i}$ is the particle's speed of sound, $\Delta v$ is (the absolute value of) the actual kick velocity defined in equation (\ref{eq:v_kick_pair_beta}), and $\beta_{\rm V}$ is a dimensionless constant which in \citet{2022MNRAS.511.2367B} is equal to 3 and we adopt the same value here.

 The target particle smoothing length in our simulations is set to $1.2348$ times the local inter-particle separation, which for the quartic spline gives the expected number of gas neighbours in the kernel, $\langle N_{\rm ngb}\rangle \approx 65$.